a4aj4c/bpd-report-card/8cantwait.md

 ---

+**Also see:**

-Also see [#8toAbolition](https://www.8toabolition.com/), with goals beyond the city-level and where *"the end goal of these reforms is not to create better, friendlier, or more community-oriented police or prisons.
+[#8toAbolition](https://www.8toabolition.com/), with goals beyond the city-level and where *"the end goal of these reforms is not to create better, friendlier, or more community-oriented police or prisons.
 Instead, we hope to build toward a society without police or prisons, where communities are equipped to provide for their safety and wellbeing."*